 Why Are Buyer Personas Important?

-Buyer personas help ensure that all activities involved in acquiring and serving your customers are tailored to the targeted buyer’s needs.
+Buyer personas help ensure that all activities involved in attracting and serving your customers are tailored to their needs.

 This may sound like a no-brainer, but it isn’t as simple as it sounds.

 If you really pay attention to the way companies present themselves, you’ll begin to notice that many of them start by talking about what they do – not, what the customer needs.

 This puts them at odds with the way people make decisions.

 When choosing a product or service, people naturally gravitate toward businesses they know and trust.
 And the best way to build trust is to show genuine understanding and concern for the other person – in this case, your customers.

 Gaining trust as a business requires a subtle, but important shift in the way you present yourself.
 First, show your potential customers that you get them by addressing their pain or need.
 Only then, will they be open to exploring what you have to offer.